cushaw1/SCPSL-scp682/README.md

 # plugin content
 939-89 have chance to be scp682 when it spawn，682 has this abilities:

-682 can heal hp with time(can move)
+682 can healing hp with time(can move)

 682 can destroy door like 096

 682 can kill hunman one hit

-682 can eat human to heal hp with attacked
+682 can eat human to healing hp with attacked

 PS:682 still blind because it use role.SCP939